lorenzosabugjr/SAGE/docs/quickstart.md

 If you have a noisy black-box function `my_noisy_func(x)`, you can replace your gradient estimator with SAGE directly.
 Keep in mind that SAGE may call `fun` multiple times per gradient estimate.
+SAGE estimates the noise bound internally.
 If the history is empty on the first call, SAGE seeds a simplex around the first query using `init_step` (default `1e-3`).

 ```python
 import numpy as np